RMITLibrary/easy_cite/markdown/rmitharvard.md

 - Enclose the title of the article in single inverted commas (quotation marks).

-- Italicise the newspaper title.
+- Italicise the newspaper or magazine title.

 - Include the full publication date in brackets after author (e.g. 6 December 2021).

 ##### Rule

-> Author’s family name Initial (Day Month Year) 'Title of article: subtitle of article', *Name of Newspaper*.
+> Author’s family name Initial (Day Month Year) 'Title of article: subtitle of article', *Name of Newspaper or Magazine*.

 ##### Examples